PricelessToolkit/ESPBell-MAX/README.md

 #define DATA_WIFI_CH 6 // Put your Wi-Fi channel and disable channel hopping in your WI-FI Access Point
 #define DATA_WIFI_BSSID {0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA} // Change only AA part.
 ```
+### Local Network Settings
+As the DHCP-based IP address assignment may introduce certain delays, we can optimize the process by manually assigning and registering the IP address.
+> [!IMPORTANT]
+> Use IP address outside of DHCP Range

 ```c
 // IP address, network mask, Gateway, DNS
 #define DATA_IPADDR IPAddress(192,168,99,2) // Use IP address outside of DHCP Range